bradyrippon/bookworm/README.md

 # bookworm

-`bookworm` is a collection of functions and tools designed to improve the workflow of working with data labels and dtaa documentation.
+`bookworm` is a collection of functions and tools designed to improve the workflow of working with data labels and documentation.

 ## Current Features